RobinLinus/coins-legacy/bitcoin-lite-network.md

 ## Overview: The Circle of Proofs
 Summary.
 The lite network enables *lite nodes* to sync quickly.
 At its core there are three main concepts:

-- ***Output paths*** are succinct pointers to address outputs contained in the blockchain.
+- An ***Output path*** is a succinct pointer to address an output contained in the blockchain.
 The set of *unspent* output paths is an efficient representation for the UTXO set.
-- ***Extended blocks*** are blocks extended with SPV proofs for every spending input.
+- An ***Extended block*** is a regular block plus a SPV inclusion proof for every spending input.
-- ***Pruned blocks*** are blocks pruned as described in Satoshi's whitepaper.
+- A ***Pruned block*** is a block pruned as described in Satoshi's whitepaper.

 These three structures imply the *circle of proofs*: